 Porsche stated that they had “decided to make this announcement after it became clear that there are by far more short positions in the market than expected.”

-As a result, Hedge funds that had been shorting VW lost close to $30 billion, while Porsche made billions.
-Ironically, this was during a time when industry car sales were doing exceptionally badly.
+As a result, Hedge funds shorting VW lost close to $30 billion, while Porsche made billions.
+Ironically, this was when industry car sales were doing exceptionally badly.

 How Long Did the 2008 VW Short Squeeze Last?

 As you know, with short squeezes, they don’t last.
-What happened next was no shocker.
-Within four days, shares fell 58%, and within a month price was down 70% from it’s peak on October 28th.
-According to Ally Invest chief investment strategist Lindsey Bell, it was a classic short squeeze pattern.
+So what happened next was no shocker.
+Within four days, shares fell 58%, and within a month, the price was down 70% from its peak on October 28th.
+Ally Invest chief investment strategist Lindsey Bell said it was a classic short squeeze pattern.

-We see a rapid rise in price followed by a swift fall from grace with any short squeeze.
-And, when the squeeze, everyone tries to sell at the same time.
+We see a rapid price rise followed by a swift fall from grace with any short squeeze.
+And, when the squeeze, everyone tries to sell simultaneously.

-But typically, all squeezes end the same way with many times the stock just going back to where it started its flight at.
-The majority of hedge funds knew that and held their positions through the turmoil.
+But typically, all squeezes end the same way, with the stock returning to where it started its flight.
+Most hedge funds knew that and held their positions through the turmoil.
 Because of this, they were rewarded handsomely when the stock dipped 70% in one month.

 5 Minute Takeaway